jmccann-dev-10/regex-notes/README.md

 |`impos(\b)sible`|The word boundary is in the middle of the word, so there's no way for there to be a boundary here|

 ### Advanced Groups
-As discussed before, groups can be used to treate a sequence of characters like a single group, which allows us to add flexibility to the entire patter.
+As discussed before, groups can be used to treat a sequence of characters like a single group, which allows us to add flexibility to the entire patter.
 However, there's a lot more to groups than previous talked about.

 > One thing I'd like to briefly mention here as an aside.
 A couple of years ago, I was using the program [SED](https://linux.die.net/man/1/sed) to automate the modification of a config file and found my Regex pattern wasn't working, even though I tested it out in Regex101.
 This left me really confused<br><br>
-When I was trying to figure out why, I found out SED's Regex support didn't have certain features built into it that are otherwise widly supported.
+When I was trying to figure out why, I found out SED's Regex support didn't have certain features built into it that are otherwise widely supported.
 I also found out there were a lot more variations on Regex engines than I had originally thought as well.<br><br>
 I was able to fix the problem, but I also learned to check the language support when something unexpected happened.
-Most of the things I've writtin in this document are either universally supported or have pretty good support across most flavors of Regex so you can be confident of anything here probably will work 99% of the time.
-The next couple of parts on groups are still widly adopted in most flavors of Regex, but the amount of coverage is not as complete.
+Most of the things I've written in this document are either universally supported or have pretty good support across most flavors of Regex so you can be confident of anything here probably will work 99% of the time.
+The next couple of parts on groups are still widely adopted in most flavors of Regex, but the amount of coverage is not as complete.

 #### a.
 Capturing Groups
 As mentioned before, putting parenthesis around a pattern makes it a group.
-What wasn't mentioned before is this automatically gets captured into memory to be referenced later, either in the same pattern or durring replacements (something that hasn't been discussed yet).
+What wasn't mentioned before is this automatically gets captured into memory to be referenced later, either in the same pattern or during replacements (something that hasn't been discussed yet).

 Most Regex engines will assign numeric IDs to the capture groups starting at 1 and going up to 9.
 When referencing them inside of the same pattern, the ID should be escaped (`\1`).
 When referencing the number in a replacement string, the capture group is signaled with a dollar sign (`$1`).
-When dealing with nested groups, the ID numbering order is the same as parenthesis resolution in math: outward to in, and left to right.
+When dealing with nested groups, the ID numbering order is the same as parenthesis resolution in math: outward to in and left to right.
 While not widely supported, some engines will also support IDs up to 100.

 ---
 ___EX: [^Parse] HTML Tags___

 __Here is some \<span>HTML!\</span> to show how multiple tags \<i>can\</i> cause problems__

-Looking at the above example, if we wanted to get the words surrounded by html tags there's a few pretty obvious patterns we can latch onto:
+Looking at the above example, if we wanted to get the words surrounded by html tags there's a few obvious patterns we can latch onto:

 1. Opening tags are written lower case letters and surrounded by opening and closing brackets (`<TAG>`).
 A good pattern might be to target the opening and closing angle brackets and target 1 or more lower case characters in a row:  `<[a-z]+>`

-2. There's a closing tag that follows the same pattern, but has a forward slash before the tag name (`</TAG>`).
+2. There's a closing tag that follows the same pattern but has a forward slash before the tag name (`</TAG>`).
 Seems like the same pattern would work, but we'll just add a forward slash to the same pattern and place it at the end: `<\/[a-z]+>`

 3. All that leaves is everything in between.
 Since the content between can be anything, we'll just use `.*` to capture everything between.